springernature/scigraph/2017/hackday-2017-06-23/HACK-DAY-PREP.md

 ## Read up on the Docs

-It'd be great if you took some time to familiarize witht the SciGraph data.
+It would be great if you could take some time to familiarize yourself with the SciGraph data.
 Please use the following links to get started with it.

 #### Data model